-Community water management (CWM): A watershed-based approach in which landowners or water users implement water management practices and improvements in a collaborative manner.
+Collaborative water management (CWM):

+A watershed-based approach in which landowners or water users implement water management practices and improvements in a collaborative manner improve streamflows and water supply reliability.

 Conservation easement: A voluntary, permanent, legally binding agreement that restricts the uses of or activities on a property for conservation purposes, even if it changes ownership.